The Holocaust in Austria: Forced emigration

 In May 1938, the Nazis allowed the Jewish community in Vienna to resume activities, with one intended goal - to organize and accelerate mass emigration of Jews from Austria.
 The Palestinian Bureau of the World Zionist Organization was permitted to aid in Jewish emigration.
 In August 1938, the Central Office for Jewish Emigration was established under the leadership of Nazi Adolf Eichmann.

 Among the emigrants were such celebrities as Sigmund Freud and Imre Kalman.

 After the arrest of all Jewish leaders in March 1938, Eichmann personally appointed Levengertz, Josef Löwenherz head of the Jewish community.
 On August 22, 1938, Eichmann wrote to Berlin that his office was providing documents for emigration to 200 Jews daily.

 Fleeing persecution, 62,958 Jews emigrated in 1938, and another 54,451 in 1939.
+The so-called Kindertransport started with the transport of the first 600 Viennese Jewish children after a meeting of Dutch organizer Geertruida Wijsmuller-Meijer with Eichmann who gave her permission on Dec.
+3rd, 1938.
 By the outbreak of war in September 1939 however, according to some estimates, as many as 126,445 Jews had departed Austria.
 Between 58,000 and 66,260 Jews remained in the country.
 Emigration from the Reich was ultimately banned in October 1941.

-At the Wannsee Conference on January 20, 1942, the following data were presented: 147,000 Jews emigrated from Austria from March 15, 1938 to October 31, 1941, 43,700 remained.
+At the Wannsee Conference on January 20, 1942, the following data were presented: 147,000 Jews emigrated from Austria from March 15, 1938, to October 31, 1941, 43,700 remained.

-Isolation, deportation and extermination
+Isolation, deportation, and extermination

 In October 1939, the deportation of Austrian Jews to Poland began, part of a larger plan to ultimately gather and restrict all of Europe's Jewish populace in one territory.
 1,584 people were deported to the Lublin region.